sindresorhus/p-queue/readme.md

 #### .close()

-Stops the interval early before it automatically closes.
-Only relevant if `intervalLength > 0`.

-Only to be called when the `queue` is empty.
+Manually clears the interval before it automatically closes.
+Only relevant if `intervalLength > 0` and only to be called when the `queue` is empty.

 #### .size